For Survivors of Sexual Assault

 Her previous speaking engagements include multiple panels at The Obama White House, a plenary at The United State of Women, presentations to the National Network to End Domestic Violence and Google, and introducing Former Secretary of State Condoleezza Rice.

-Chardonnay Madkins is EROC's Project Manager.
+Chardonnay Madkins is EROC's Programs & Operations Director.
 Chardonnay's presentations and work discuss the interaction of rape culture and racial issues causing violence against black women, comprehensive policies to address sexual assault on historically black colleges and universities campuses, and teaching students of their Title IX rights.
 She also presents how modifying traditional top-down, single-axis issue approaches many anti-rape organizations follow can further harm marginalized people and that we need to instead strategically center these survivors.

 For a small selection of her recent presentations and the media coverage, please see the links below:

 Catalina Velasquez is EROC’s Communications Director.
 As a transgender immigrant Latina, Catalina’s presentations and work include media and messaging trainings, and issue areas that expose the vulnerabilities of historically disenfranchised communities of transgender and queer folks, immigrants, and ethnic diasporas.
 Catalina also brings 10 years of policy experience and often speaks on comprehensive policies to address sexual violence at the campus, local, state, and federal levels.
 Catalina brings intersectional perspectives to “know your rights” workshops and creative solutions to disrupt rape culture.

 For access to more detailed media appearances and previous speaking engagement history, see her Curriculum Vitae here.

 EROC advocates for fair and adequate campus adjudication policies for sexual assault and interpersonal violence, and for legislation on local, state, and federal levels.
 Our staff also regularly consult with policymakers and thought leaders across the world.